 This program is intended for students who aim to attain proficiency in the Russian language.
 Intensive language training is complemented by an array of elective courses in Russian culture that allow students to achieve critical understanding of contemporary Russian society and of Russian-speaking communities around the world.
 Since this concentration emphasizes language acquisition, it is not appropriate for native Russian speakers.
-The program of study consists of 10 courses, distributed as follows:

-Six semesters of coursework in Russian language (from first-through third-year Russian) or the equivalent.
+Six semesters of coursework in Russian language (from firstthrough third-year Russian) or the equivalent.

-Select one of the following surveys:

-SLCL UN3001 Slavic Cultures RUSS UN3220 Literature and Empire: The Reign of the Novel in Russia (19th Century) [In English] RUSS UN3221 Literature & Revolution [In English] RUSS UN3223 Magical Mystery Tour: The Legacy of Old Rus' CLRS GU4022 Russia and Asia: Orientalism, Eurasianism, Internationalism 71 11 1 .
-D 1 1 11 11

-Three additional courses in Russian culture, history, literature, art, film, music, or in linguistics, chosen in consultation with the director of undergraduate studies; at least one of the selected courses should be taught in Russian.
+Select one of the following surveys: SLCL UN3001 Slavic Cultures RUSS UN3220 Literature and Empire: The Reign of the Novel in Russia (19th Century) [In English] RUSS UN3221 Literature & Revolution [In English] RUSS UN3223 Magical Mystery Tour: The Legacy of Old Rus' CLRS GU4022 Russia and Asia: Orientalism, Eurasianism, Internationalism Three additional courses in Russian culture, history, literature, art, film, music, or in linguistics, chosen in consultation with the director of undergraduate studies; at least one of the selected courses should be taught in Russian.
+RUSS GU4107 Russian Literature and Culture in the New Millennium

-RUSS GU4107

-Russian Literature and Culture in the New Millennium

-CONCENTRATION IN SLAVIC (Non-Russian) Language and Culture
+CONCENTRATION IN SLAVIC (NON-RUSSIAN) LANGUAGE AND CULTURE